David Boysen: Journeyman years

 On 7 December 2017, he signed with Israeli Premier League club Beitar Jerusalem.
 On 8 January 2018, he made his debut for the team in a 2–0 victory over Hapoel Haifa.
 In total, he appeared in seven games in all competitions for Beitar Jerusalem, before being released at the end of the 2017–18 season.
 On 11 August 2018, Boysen moved to IF Elfsborg in Allsvenskan, Sweden's first tier, on a one-and-a-half-year contract.
 Boysen's contract was terminated on 31 January 2019.
 On 15 February 2019, Helsingborgs IF announced the signing of Boysen on a free transfer for two year with an option to extend the deal with further one year.

 On 11 September 2019, Boysen returned to Israel and signed with Sektzia Ness Ziona He was released from the club on 7 January 2020 after appearing in only 140 minutes spread over five league games, in which he scored one goal.
 On 29 January 2020, Boysen signed with Israeli Liga Leumit club Hapoel Nof HaGalil, his sixth club in only 25 months.
 He made his debut for the club on 31 January in a 1–1 away draw against Hapoel Ramat Gan Givatayim where he appeared as a starter.
 He scored his first goal for Hapoel Nof HaGalil on 21 February against Hapoel Afula in a 3–2 away loss for the team.
 Boysen left the club in July 2020, after a period which he described as "complete chaos", claiming that he only received 30% of his salary.

 Helsingør

 Boysen returned to Denmark in August 2020, signing with newly promoted Danish 1st Division club FC Helsingør.
 The move marked his thirteenth club in nine years.
 He made his debut for the club on 2 September 2020 in a Danish Cup match against sixth-tier Series 1 club Bispebjerg Boldklub, which ended in a shocking 3–2 loss.
 Boysen made his league debut on 9 September in a 4–2 home game against Silkeborg, coming on as a substitute in the 85h minute.

 Fremad Amager

 On 16 June 2021 Fremad Amager confirmed, that Boysen had signed a two-year deal with the club.
 In July 2023, a year before the original contract expiration, Boysen confirmed that his contract had been terminated.

 In September 2023, Boysen joined Brønshøj Boldklub.

+Post-retirement

+In November 2025, it was confirmed that Boysen had become part of the new ownership group at Fremad Amager, and that he had also been appointed as the club's new sporting director.